FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 plotted against depth and [O~2~] and sampling station.

-When assessing the presence of a particular protein complex at a sampling location, the spectral counts were summed between proteins within the protein subunit to give the greatest number of data points.
+When assessing the presence of a particular protein complex at a sampling location, the spectral counts were summed from all protein subunits from the protein complex, to increase probability of detection.
 As this data was acquired by survey proteomics (data dependent acquisition) rather than through targeted peptide approaches (e.g. parallel reaction monitoring), it is difficult to discern accuracies of strain assignment annotations, particularly as the proteins of interest in this study are highly conserved across strains [@saitoNeedlesBlueSea2015].
 The data is also limited because a peptide sequence was not determined unless there was already a known spectrum for that peptide in the SEQUEST database, hence some peptides of interest may not be identifiable.
 The MetZyme dataset used a deep paired metagenomic database (https://www.ebi.ac.uk/pride/archive/projects/PXD030684) to enable peptide-to-spectrum matching [@saitoMultipleNutrientStresses2014; @saundersMicrobialFunctionalDiversity2022].
 Furthermore, protein identifications were based on peptide-to-spectrum matching using SEQUESTHT within Proteome Discoverer software (Thermo) and spectral counts were enumerated using Scaffold software (Proteome Software) using a FDR of <0.1% on the peptide level as described in Saunders *et al*. [@saundersMETATRYPMetaproteomicLeast2020].
-While the accuracy of strain specific protein annotation is noted due to highly conserved common proteins, the two step approach of peptide-to-spectrum matching using deep paired metagenomics identify proteins at the clade classifications.
+While the accuracy of strain specific protein annotations are limited due to the high conservation of the target protein complexes, the two step approach of peptide-to-spectrum matching using deep paired metagenomics, does assign proteins at the level of clades.

 ## *Prochlorococcus* culturing and experimental design {.unnumbered}

-*Prochlorococcus* remain challenging to culture at high densities, partially due to their dependence upon mutualistic heterotrophic bacteria to detoxify reactive oxygen species [@morrisFacilitationRobustGrowth2008;
+*Prochlorococcus* remain challenging to culture at high densities or under fluctuating environments, partially due to their dependence upon mutualistic heterotrophic bacteria to detoxify reactive oxygen species [@morrisFacilitationRobustGrowth2008;
 @morrisDependenceCyanobacteriumProchlorococcus2011].
 MED4, SS120 and MIT9313 have been successfully cultured in laboratories [@mooreComparativePhysiologySynechococcus1995; @mooreCulturingMarineCyanobacterium2007], and used to show that ecotypic classifications correspond to biochemical differences among strains [@bonisteelStrainSpecificDifferences2018].
 Three xenic cultures of *P.marinus* were obtained from Bigelow Labs, NCMA Maine, USA.
 MED4
 (CCMP1986) is from High-Light adapted (HLI) clade; SS120 (CCMP1375) is